 Since 2000, Cuna Mutual has been running call recording technology from Israel-based Nice Systems Ltd. to help the company abide by regulations that cover insurance claims and investment advice (Cuna Mutual's representatives aren't legally permitted to offer investment advice).
 Last May, the company added Nice Perform, a quality assurance product.
 At the same time, it was looking at TotalView, a workforce management application from IEX.
-This was just as
+This was just as Nice was acquiring IEX.

 Quality monitoring and workforce management have been steadily coming together in recent years under the umbrella of workforce optimization (WFO).
 In addition to Nice and IEX, Verint acquired Witness in February.
 Witness itself purchased Blue Pumpkin.

 "[The acquisition] was good news in the sense that [a unified platform] was not one of our criteria," Hartung said.
 "But since then we've developed a strategy about wanting to go with a suite of products as opposed to best in class."

 A quick decision